Volunteer Police Checks: Everything You Need to Know

 What Will a Volunteer Police Check Disclose?

-As with police checks for employment, a police certificate will disclose whether the volunteer has disclosable court outcomes or no disclosable court outcomes.
+As with police checks for employment, a national police check will disclose whether the volunteer has disclosable court outcomes or no disclosable court outcomes.
 The background check assesses the individual’s criminal record to find the results.

 Prior convictions and charges which are pending will be included.
 The Australian spent convictions scheme is applied according to state legislation, and this may leave some older, less serious convictions out.
 However, even spent convictions may be released for specific voluntary work.